PacktPublishing/Mastering-SharePoint-Development-with-the-SharePoint-Framework-/Packt.Solutions.ProductManagement/README.md

 This specific version covers the following in the book:

-Part 2: Build WebParts with the SharePoint Framework ├─ Chapter 4: Deploying a SharePoint WebPart
+Part 4: Go further with the SharePoint Framework
+├─ Chapter 4: Write tests with Jest